 Clicking on the points shows the electorate name and number, total party votes (excluding special votes), and location in latitude and longitude.

 One thing that immediately stands out is how sparsely populated much of the country is.
 At a fundamental level the map is really only showing population density, but even then it is surprising that if you were to draw a line from Nelson to Invercargill and carve off everything to the west then that quarter-or-so of New Zealand’s land area would contain only a single electorate seat (West Coast-Tasman).
 Similarly the middle of the North Island is pretty empty; if you were to cut out an area from Whakatane to New Plymouth to Whanganui to Napier you would have over one-third of the North Island and it would contain only a single electorate seat: East Coast.
 (The Taupō electorate has been dragged north by polling places in Tokoroa and Cambridge.)

 Of course you may think that this is a bit gimmicky, and you’d be right.
 With the exception of a bit of data-vis showing election results this kind of thing isn’t of much use.
 The real reasons why we want the polling place geodata are four-fold:

 - Boundary changes.
 The New Zealand Electoral Commission has just finished the latest review of electorate boundaries.
-In order to simulate election results for the 2011 election we must figure out where each of the polling places used in the 2011 and 2008 elections are and which new electorate they now fall in.
+In order to simulate election results for the 2014 or 2017 elections we must figure out where each of the polling places used in the 2011 and 2008 elections are and which new electorate they now fall in.

 - Discontinued polling places.
 At every election some former polling places are discontinued, and other new polling places are added.
 If we make the reasonable assumption that most people will vote at their nearest polling place then we can somewhat predict votes and turnout at polling places for the 2014 election even if they were not used for previous elections.